WhiteNoise/aimyapi/prompts/create-task-prompt.md

 Documentation:

-Note: the api definitions are available as `ApiDefs`;
+Note: the api definitions are available as `ApiDefs`.

 {{DOCUMENTATION}}